FirstGit178/SoC_Lab_Week6/index.md

 One template produces a colour cycle wash, demonstrating how the pixel RGB values can be changed frame by frame and in turn the displayed colour changes.
 Other templates generate colours in horizontal rows and vertical columns.
 In each case the colour selection logic uses the pixel coordinates from the VGA controller to decide which colour to output, allowing simple patterns to be drawn without the need to store a full frame buffer.

-Because rather than presenting a complete image at once, VGA displays work by continuously scanning the screen, these templates rely on timing accurate signals rather than stored images.
+Rather than presenting a complete image at once, VGA displays work by continuously scanning the screen, these templates rely on timing accurate signals rather than stored images.
 The monitor reconstructs the picture as the signal sweeps across the screen, the Verilog modules mimic this behaviour by producing the correct timing through VGA sync.

 # (add screenshots)